 You Can Create Inner Peace

 Everybody will experience trying times in their lives.
-For addicts, a coping mechanism for tough times are drugs and alcohol.
+For addicts, a coping mechanism for tough times is drugs and alcohol.
 For those in recovery, yoga and meditation help create a sense of inner peace.
 By focusing inward and trusting yourself, you will learn how to replace thoughts of using to healthier coping strategies.
 Regular yoga and meditation practice will help you rewire the pleasure center in the brain.
 By doing so, you learn to stop reacting to tough situations and learn to respond with positive actions.

 You Build Inner Strength and Determination

-Recovery is a lifelong process which is filled with obstacles.
+Recovery is a lifelong process that is filled with obstacles.
 When you encounter rough patches in sobriety, it can leave you hanging by a thread.
 When you practice yoga and meditation on a regular basis, you build inner resolve and determination.
 Mindful meditation and yoga are difficult to learn at first, but once you master the fundamentals you gain self-confidence.
 This attitude of mastering yoga and meditation techniques can transfer to your day-to-day life.
-During those life moments when you feel like giving up, you learn to persevere and break through.
+During those life moments when you feel like giving up, you learn to persevere and breakthrough.
 As a result, you become a stronger individual.

 You Add to Your Support System

 Another benefit of yoga and meditation practice is that you meet other people who provide positive influences in your life.
 Having a solid support system is essential to long-term recovery.
 In addition to loved ones, recovering peers, and sponsors, those you meet in mindful meditation practices can bolster your support system.
 Those who teach yoga and meditation have great knowledge and can help shape your life.
 More importantly, those people have survived traumatic events in their lives.
 By teaching yoga and meditation, they transform their pain and suffering into serving others.
 That provides a model you can follow as you grow in your recovery.